Michael-Koers/Clean-code-kata/src/main/java/_03_Split_State/README.md

 # Split state

-Wat je nog wel eens ziet gebeuren in software is dat de state en het 'gedrag' van een object verspreid is over meerdere klassen.
+What you sometimes see happening in software is that the state and the 'behavior' of an object are spread across multiple classes.
-In dit voorbeeld zie je dat de state van een Hotel in het Hotel object zit, maar het gedrag van Hotel in een HotelManager.
+In this kata, you see that the state of a Hotel is in the Hotel object, but the behavior of Hotel is in a HotelManager.

-Het nadeel van een dergelijke opzet is dat:
+The disadvantages of such a setup are:
-- De state moet leesbaar zijn (public getters) omdat de HotelManager deze nodig heeft.
+- The state must be readable (public getters) because the HotelManager needs it.
-- De state moet ook schrijfbaar zijn (public setters) omdat de HotelManager deze moet kunnen aanpassen.
+- The state must also be writable (public setters) because the HotelManager needs to modify Hotel data.
-- Je riskeert onnodige extra complexiteit, er is nu niks dat dicteert waar de business logica hoort.
-Wat kan leiden tot business logica verspreidt over meerdere klassen.
+- You risk unnecessary extra complexity, as nothing dictates where the business logic belongs.
+This can lead to business logic being spread across multiple classes.

-Dit fenomeen ook wel ['Anemic Domain Model'](https://en.wikipedia.org/wiki/Anemic_domain_model), een anti-pattern waarbij domein objecten gereduceerd zijn tot data containers en geen business logica bevatten.
+This phenomenon is also known as an ['Anemic Domain Model'](https://en.wikipedia.org/wiki/Anemic_domain_model), an anti-pattern where domain objects are reduced to data containers and contain no business logic.

-Het liefst wil je de state en gedrag combineren in je domein object, voordelen hiervan zijn:
+Ideally, you want to combine state and behavior in your domain object.
+The advantages of this are:
-- Je kunt state volledig encapsuleren, dus geen public getters en setters meer nodig.
+- You can fully encapsulate state, so no more public getters and setters are needed.
-- Je kunt de business logica direct in het domein object plaatsen, waardoor het duidelijker is waar de logica hoort en wat de verantwoordelijkheden zijn.
+- You can place business logic directly in the domain object, making it clearer where the logic belongs and what the responsibilities are.
-- Je kunt de state en gedrag beter testen / onderhouden / uitbreiden, omdat ze samen in één object zitten.
+- You can better test/maintain/extend state and behavior, because they are together in one object.
-- Technische bonus: Hotel kan een record worden, voor minder boilerplate code en immutability bij default.
+- Technical bonus: In this kata, Hotel can eventually become a record, for less boilerplate code and immutability by default.

-Met bovenstaande verbeteringen beweeg je meer naar een ['Rich Domain Model'](https://medium.com/@aboutcoding/rich-domain-models-22f176ad6f1b), waarbij domein objecten zowel state als gedrag bevatten.
+With these improvements, you move more towards a ['Rich Domain Model'](https://medium.com/@aboutcoding/rich-domain-models-22f176ad6f1b), where domain objects contain both state and behavior.

-# Opdracht
+# Assignment

-Voeg de data van Hotel en de business logica van HotelManager samen in één klasse.
+Combine the data from Hotel and the business logic from HotelManager into a single class.

-**Extra uitdaging**: Doe geen handmatige aanpassingen, maar gebruik IntelliJ's ingebouwde refactor methodes, zoals: 'Convert to Instance Method' en 'Move Members' (F6)
+**Extra challenge**: Try to make as few manual changes as possible, but use IntelliJ's built-in refactor methods, such as: 'Convert to Instance Method' and 'Move Members' (F6)